openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setWindowPrivacyMode(isPrivacyMode: boolean): Promise&lt;void&gt;

 Sets whether this window is in privacy mode.
 This API uses a promise to return the result.

 When in privacy mode, the window content cannot be captured or recorded.
+This API can be used in scenarios where screen capture or recording is disabled.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core